Continue to site >

 The Theme must be big enough to influence the bottom line of companies in multiple industries.
 The Adviser may intentionally look for Themes that span multiple industries, as the Adviser believes this is where the market can miss opportunity.
 The Adviser’s investment analysts are organized by Theme, not industry or region, which is designed to allow the Adviser’s analysts to think about Themes holistically and cover all related stocks.

 The Theme should create meaningful profits that industry leaders can defend over time.
 The Adviser’s focus on the impact to corporate performance is designed to distinguish between a trend and a Theme.
-The Adviser considers a trend to be a meaningful or disruptive change that is not likely to create economic advantages that will result in sustainable profits.
 There are many profound changes occurring around the world, but the Adviser believes that most of those changes are trends that may not qualify as investment Themes.
+The Adviser believes that Themes are characterized by sustainable and defensible

-diversification, or would end up holding companies tangentially related to the Theme, which brings unintended risk and dilution of the research process.
-Therefore, the Adviser integrates five to seven uncorrelated, multi-sector Themes into a multi-Theme portfolio.
-In doing so, the Adviser monitors position size and Thematic weights given the broader macroeconomic environment by taking into account factors such as industries and geographies. .
-Some stocks may fall in more than one theme, and thus may be weighted more heavily in the Fund’s portfolio.
+Multi-Theme portfolio construction.
+The Adviser believes that a single-Theme focused strategy either would not achieve appropriate diversification, or would end up holding companies tangentially related to the Theme, which brings unintended risk and dilution of the research process.
+Therefore, the Adviser integrates five to seven multi-sector Themes into a single, multi-Theme portfolio.
+In doing so, the Adviser monitors position size and Thematic weights and accounts for the broader macroeconomic environment by taking into account factors such as industries and geographies.

 Sell decisions are both qualitative and quantitative and are not rules based.
-The Fund’s investment team may exit a position when the team believes the position’s valuation no longer reflects the long-term opportunity, when the investment no longer fits the Thematic strategy (either because of fundamental changes to the company, or fundamental shifts in the Theme), and may reduce a position based on market appreciation and other factors.
+The Fund’s portfolio management team may exit a position when the team believes the position’s valuation no longer reflects the long-term opportunity, when the investment no longer fits the Thematic strategy (either because of fundamental changes to the company, or fundamental shifts in the Theme), and may reduce a position based on market appreciation and other factors.

 Read More